espadrine/aulx/Readme.md

 ## Try it

+### Completion in Node or Browser
-The `aulx.js` file contains the whole project.
+The `aulx.js` file contains the backend of whole project.
 It is a concatenation of many other JS files, although it isn't minified.

 You can try to require it in node.